80036nd/CodeNameM8/iP4Downgrade/readme.txt

+# Pluvia (Moddified to work with CodeNameM8)

 What is Pluvia?
-(Moddified to work with CodeNameM8)
 ===============
 Pluvia allows you to untethered downgrade your iPhone 4 without SHSH blobs!
 It uses the iOS 7.1.2 iBoot exploit "De Rebus Antiquis" by @xerub and @dora2-iOS.